 Sephora even takes it a step further by offering tiers in their loyalty program.
 Shoppers achieve Insider status for signing up, then can work their way up to VIB status through $350 in purchases per year, or Rouge status through $1,000.
 With each tier comes additional perks, such as reduced shipping costs, custom makeovers, and invitations to exclusive events.

 Gamification isn’t just for video games and mobile apps.
-You can apply gamification to your omnichannel retention marketing strategy by making it more fun for customers to purchase your products.
+You can apply gamification tactics to your retention marketing strategy by making it more fun for customers to purchase your products.
 Consider incorporating leaderboards, status updates, badges, or challenges into your marketing.

 Starbucks, for example, offers challenges that incentivize customers to buy items in order to receive bonus stars.
 Depending on your business, you can apply this approach to get through certain inventory faster, tempt customers to try new items, or encourage customers to buy more of their favorites.